libxsmm/libxsmm/documentation/cp2k.md

 mpirun.sh -p8 -x exe/Linux-x86-64-intel/cp2k.popt workload.inp
 ```

-Cross-building CP2K for the Intel Xeon Phi coprocessor in order to run in a self-hosted fashion is currently out of scope for this document.
+For more details about offloading CP2K's DBCSR matrix multiplications to an Intel Xeon Phi Coprocessor, please have a look at https://github.com/hfp/libxstream/raw/master/documentation/cp2k.pdf.
+Further, cross-building CP2K for the Intel Xeon Phi coprocessor in order to run in a self-hosted fashion is currently out of scope for this document.
 However, running through CP2K's ACCeleration layer while executing on a host system is another possibility enabled by the universal implementation.
 However, the code path omitting the ACCeleration layer (see [Running the Application](#running-the-application)) is showing better performance (although the code which is actually performing the work is the same).

 ```
 make ARCH=Linux-x86-64-intel VERSION=psmp ACC=1 OFFLOAD=0 -j